-If you’re in the market for a boat – you’re most likely looking at a either fibreglass boats or aluminium boats – but what are the advantages and disadvantages of each?
+If you’re in the market for a boat, you’re most likely looking at a either fibreglass boats or aluminium boats – but what are the advantages and disadvantages of each?

 The invention of fibreglass, also known as GRP (Glass Reinforced Plastic), dates back to the 1940s.
-Like the name suggests, fibreglass is made up of glass fibre strands usually laid in a mould, embedded with a resin matrix.
+As the name suggests, fibreglass is made up of glass fibre strands usually laid in a mould, embedded with a resin matrix.
 Once set, GRP makes a lightweight, strong and robust material that is easily mouldable into virtually any shape.

-But hang on – my shiny white boat doesn’t look like a mix of glass strands mixed in plastic?
-That’s because most boats are generally laid up with a “gelcoat”, which is a material used to provide a high quality finish on the visible surfaces.
+But hang on – my shiny white boat doesn’t look like a mix of glass strands mixed in plastic!
+That’s because most boats are generally laid up with a “gelcoat”, a material used to provide a high quality finish on the visible surfaces.
 If you look below the gunnels you will often see the matting and resin in its raw state.
 Gelcoat is typically laid between 0.5mm to 0.8mm thick – this is what you’re removing to surface a new layer when the boat is polished.

 Another advantage of fibreglass is that it’s not prone to corrosion.
 Yes, you can have similar crippling affects such as water ingress, osmosis and delamination, but a fibreglass hull will never suffer from electrolysis.